Favourezeugwa/TO-DO-LIST/README.md

 [link to live demo](https://favourezeugwa.github.io/TO-DO-LIST/dist)

-> TO-DO-LIST: Refractor to use the webpack setup project to bundle JavaScript in a to-do-list application
+> TO-DO-LIST: Refractor to use the webpack setup exercise to bundle JavaScript in a to-do-list application

 ## Built With